 Other lines of reflection referred to more of existing types of measures and to new types of measures like new combinations of push, pull, behavioural and technological measures, or like measures in which pricing would become more effective if it would distinguish the degree of climate-friendliness and/or the level of income of the traveller.
-The new types of measures have in common that new technology makes them possible for the first time and/or that new urgencies change travel preferences and behaviour.
+The new types of measures have in common that new technology has made them possible and/or that new urgencies change travel preferences and behaviour.